Mohithyalamarthi2003/Internet-Banking-system-project/README.md

 # Internet-Banking-system-project
-The project is about the Internet banking system, It developed using Java Programming language
+This project is an Internet Banking Application developed using Java and Spring Boot.
+It provides features such as secure user authentication, account management, fund transfers, and transaction history, all backed by a robust database integration.
+The application is designed to demonstrate modern banking operations in a simplified way, making it easy to understand and extend for further development.